FabioH7/holbertonschool-validation/module3_task3/DEPLOY.md

 ## Tag

 1. Tag:
-   How to customize where the application logs are written? push
+   How to customize where the application logs are written? push ["tag"]

 ## Zip